datawire/deployd/doc/p2/service-descriptor_to_terraform.md

 ## Sources of information

-Terraform modules have two sources of truth that are used during mapping:
+Deployd feeds Terraform mappable information from two sources of truth.

 1. World Information